MatMarrr/INA-Frontend/README.md

 <br>

 ## Project Description
-This is project made for university subject INA
+This is the frontend part of a project made for the university subject INA.

 [react.js]: https://en.wikipedia.org/wiki/React_(software)
 [js]: https://en.wikipedia.org/wiki/JavaScript